Select a program of interest and we’ll connect you with trade schools that match your goals.

 Most programs will help you prepare and guide you through the application process.

 According to the U.S. Bureau of Labor Statistics, medical assistants are expected to see strong job growth in the coming years.
-South Carolina's growing healthcare system means steady demand for trained professionals in rural and urban areas alike.
+South Carolina’s growing healthcare system means ongoing hiring needs for trained professionals in rural and urban areas alike.

-Once you complete your training and pass your certification exam, you'll be ready to start working in a healthcare setting.
+Once you complete your training and pass your certification exam, you’ll be ready to apply for roles upon completion.

 Bottom line: Becoming a medical assistant in South Carolina is a direct path into healthcare with strong job prospects.
 Pick an accredited program, complete your training, earn certification, and start building your career.